Hands-On Fundraising

 Here’s a good run-down on why direct mail is still the boss.
 Most giving is still through the mail.
 And donors acquired through the mail give via other channels in the future.
 (Which is good for the odds of keeping them around.)

-Direct mail has a better response rate.
+It has a better response rate.

 Far better.
 IWCO Direct reported on the 2015 Direct Mail Association Response Rate Report.
 It shows direct mail beating all digital channels combined by 600%.